pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 - Tweak: Added Time Range option in Display Conditions global feature.
 - Fixed: Value alignment option not working in Counter widget.
-- Fixed: Floating Effects feature not working on editor when used inside widgets using Elementor templates (carousel, tabs, etc.).
+- Fixed: Floating Effects feature not working on editor when used inside widgets using templates (carousel, tabs, etc.).

 = 4.8.3 =